WuKong2005/Rush-Hour/README.md

 This root folder is the source code folder of this project.
 We separate our implementation into two subfolders: `core` and `gui`.
 - `core` contains implementation of search algorithms and solvers.
 - `gui` contains GUI implementation, divided into multiple submodules to enhance organization.
-The main module in this subfolder is `main`, used to start the GUI application.
+Outside of those subdirectories is `main.py`, the main module to start the GUI application.

 ## 4. MAP FORMAT AND MAP DESCRIPTION
 Maps are saved in `gui/map.txt`.
 The map description and steps in solution follow the same format as board description and solution description in [this article](https://www.michaelfogleman.com/rush/).
 Still, I want to repeat the format of each map as follow: